Bakelalan Bird Watching Trip Report

 Visiting the Bakelalan Salt Factory

-As we approached Bakelalan village, we stopped at the Buduk Bui Salt Factory, which is recommended for anyone wanting to see how the local highland salt is processed.
-Bakelalan is home to several natural salt wells, and the natural saltwater is pumped into a processing hut, where it is boiled over a wood fire until the salt is formed.
+As we approached Bakelalan village, we stopped at the Buduk Bui Salt Factory, a must-see for anyone interested in how local highland salt is processed.
+Bakelalan is home to several natural salt wells, and the saltwater is pumped into a processing hut, where it is boiled over a wood fire until the salt crystallises.

-This part of the trip was more about understanding what the Lun Bawang people do in the highlands.
-Again, the locals here are a farming and agricultural society; hence, visiting the Bakelalan salt factory when you are here is good.
+This part of the trip focused on understanding the Lun Bawang people’s way of life in the highlands.
+Again, the locals here are a farming and agricultural society; hence, visiting the Bakelalan salt factory while you are here is a good idea.

 ![]() |